-- 4.62 Ipswich has a fine legacy of old buildings, many with well landscaped grounds forming interesting townscapes which are worthy of special protection and enhancement.
+BE26 Free standing pole-mounted signs will only be permitted on appropriate premises where they do not detract from the character and appearance of specific buildings or an area or create a hazard to highway safety.
+Under circumstances where free standing signs are considered necessary the number of such signs should be confined to one per business premises.
+BE27 Advertisement hoardings of an appropriate size, scale and quantity will only be permitted in locations where they do not detract from the character and appearance of adjoining buildings or the surrounding area and would not be detrimental to highway safety.
+FLYPOSTING by takin Fly-posting usually creates a serious eyesore and does nothing to enhance the ince of the Town.
+The Council will continue to seek to control illegal fly-posting ig necessary action against those responsible and will also aim to identify poster sites.
+CONSERVATION 4.62 Ipswich has a fine legacy of old buildings, many with well landscaped grounds forming interesting townscapes which are worthy of special protection and enhancement.
 The conservation areas within Ipswich are shown on Plan No.3 and more detailed plans are available from Ipswich Planning Services.
 The designation of conservation areas demonstrates a clear commitment to the protection and enhancement of the character and appearance which has enabled additional controls over demolition of buildings and structures and the felling of trees to be introduced.
 Conservation area consent is required for the demolition of most non-listed buildings and structures within a conservation area.
 There is also a requirement to serve 6 weeks notice on the Council before carrying out works to the majority of tree types.
-The Natural Environment Chapter, including Policy NE11, gives further guidance on trees and conservation areas. - 4.63 In 1965 Ipswich was included on the Council for British Archaeology's list of towns.
-The historic quality of these towns required careful treatment in any planning or redevelopment proposals.
-The Central Conservation Area was designated in 1974 and most of it was classified as having 'Outstanding' status by the DoE.
-Further extensions have been made on a number of occasions over the years in response to a better understanding of the special character of these peripheral but contributory areas.
+The Natural Environment Chapter, including Policy NE11, gives further guidance on trees and conservation areas.
+Conservation areas treatme Conserv having on a nut In 1965 Ipswich was included on the Council for British Archaeology's owns.
+The historic quality of these towns required careful nt in any planning or redevelopment proposals.
+The Central vation Area was designated in 1974 and most of it was classified as 'Outstanding' status by the DoE.
+Further extensions have been made mber of occasions over the years in response to a better anding of the special character of these peripheral but contributory areas.

-- 4.64 Further conservation areas were designated in 1977 to protect the special character of mid-Victorian housing.
+4.64 Further conservation areas were designated in 1977 to protect the special character of mid-Victorian housing.
 Later conservation areas have been designated with special reference to a core of listed buildings, namely: Woodbridge Road/St Helen's Street (1981); Barrack Corner (1985); Stoke (1987); and the old hamlet of Whitton, Old Norwich Road (1989).
 The remaining designations have been made to protect areas with a special and distinct character of architectural or historic interest.
 These are the late Victorian/Edwardian housing around Christchurch Park (1985) and the Victorian Wet Dock (1990).
-The Council is currently preparing supplementary planning guidance for each conservation area. - 4.65 There are other areas of the Town which may possess the collective special architectural or historic qualities worthy of conservation area status.
+The Council is currently preparing supplementary planning guidance for each conservation area.

+4.65 There are other areas of the Town which may possess the collective special architectural or historic qualities worthy of conservation area status.
 The Council will consider designating further conservation areas and revising existing conservation area boundaries as part of a regular review process.
 The broad criteria the Council uses in its assessment, designation and revision of conservation areas can be found in PPG15 'Planning and the Historic Environment' (September 1994).